 Section 2: Purpose

-The general purpose of CCEA is to provide education information and professional training to the general public, public school educators and government agencies on the value of continuation education.
+The general purpose of CCEA is to provide education information and professional representation to the general public, public school educators and government agencies on the value of continuation education.

 The organization shall carry out this purpose by: